NFS share

 NFS traffic is unencrypted and can be tampered.
 Only use NFS mounts on secure private networks.

-Install NFS Server
+Install NFS server

-Run the following command on the Cloudron server:
+Run on the server:

 sudo apt install nfs-kernel-server